ashtonc/sfudebate/content/tournaments/2015shrugged.md

 </tbody>
 </table>

-## Registration
+## Tabs

-Register for the tournament by [filling out this form](http://goo.gl/forms/NDdQx0HE4H).
-If you don't have a team, we'll try to find one for you!
+The tabs for the tournament can be found [here](../tabs/2015sfushrugged.pdf).
+Thanks to everyone who attended!